seanamir30/challenge/README.md

 3. You are required to implement the types `Lesson`, `Availability`, and `Schedule` in [scheduler.ts](scheduler.ts) yourself based on the requirements above above to demonstrate your proficiency in TypeScript. `Day` is already implemented.

 4. You are not allowed to install new libraries.
 You may use the built-in `Date` object in Javascript to process time-related data.

-5. Finally, you are tasked to create the sample data and test cases yourself in [scheduler.test.ts](scheduler.test.ts).
-    - Although it's important for the tests to pass, it's even more important that you provide well-thought-out code.
-    - Make sure to include any and all edge cases you can think of.
-    - **You should expect that your copy solution to be additionally tested beyond the copy tests during its review.**
-    - You may add your sample data in a separate file if you wish.

 # Example Output